sul-cidr/trials-of-slavery/src/documents/70 1779 Ontong van Boegies/70 1779 Ontong van Boegies EN_CJ 413.md

 ---
-doc_no: CJ 413
+title: ONTONG VAN BOEGIES AND ADONIS VAN DE CAAB
-citation: Criminele Process Stukken, 1779, deel 2, ff.
+citation: CJ 413 Criminele Process Stukken, 1779, deel 2, ff.
 315-19.
 ---

-# ONTONG VAN BOEGIES AND ADONIS VAN DE CAAB

-**CJ 413** Criminele Process Stukken, 1779, deel 2, ff.
-315-19.

 There appears before us, the undersigned delegates, from the honourable Council of Justice of this government, the slave *jongen* Adonis van de Caab, belonging to the burgher Jan Nieuwout, of competent age, who, on the requisition of the landdrost of Stellenbosch, the honourable *onderkoopman* Olof Godlieb de Wet, declares it to be true: